mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 VOLUME ["<path in container>"]
 ```

-The mounted volume will show as a directory in the volumes directory, for example, `/var/lib/docker/volumes/<volume-name>/_data/` and is populated with files from the container image.
+The volume will show as a directory in the volumes directory, for example, `/var/lib/docker/volumes/<volume-name>/_data/` and is populated with files from the container image.
 The `<volume-name>` is a generated identifier.
 The path must be an absolute path.

 The specified volume definition will be overridden if using the same `<path in container>` when creating/running the container using the `-v` option.

+TODO 3 ways: automatic (no name), named, mount
+TODO mount shared-storage volume

 ### Run or Create

 - `-v <path in container>`: host volume name is generated, contents from image are copied over.
 - `-v <name>:<path in container>` where name does not start with a forward slash: host volume name is `<name>` under volumes directory.
 If the named volume exists already, the contents will not be affected by image contents even when container is removed and re-created.
 Otherwise, the contents are copied over from the image.
 - `-v <path on host>:<path in container>`: host volume in specified (absolute) path.
 Image contents are not copied on host at all (host directory completely overrides the directory or file in the container).
+TODO if the dir is empty, will it be prepopulated from image?

 ### Existing volumes